Nikhil-Jangid/ELEVATE-PythonWeatherApp/README.md

     - Enter a city name or ZIP code (or press Enter to use the default location if set).
     - Choose units - 'C' for Celsius or 'F' for Fahrenheit (default is 'C').
     - Choose between current weather or a 7-day forecast.

+## Example

+\`\`\`
+Enter a city name or ZIP code (or 'exit' to quit, default is your_default_location): New York Choose units - 'C' for Celsius or 'F' for Fahrenheit (default is 'C'): C Do you want current weather or a 7-day forecast?
+(Enter 'current' or 'forecast'): forecast 7-day weather forecast for New York, US:
+2024-06-20 15:00:00 - Clear sky | Temp: 27.5°C | Humidity: 55%
+2024-06-20 18:00:00 - Few clouds | Temp: 26.3°C | Humidity: 60%
+...
+\`\`\`

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request if you have any improvements or suggestions.

+## Acknowledgments

+- [OpenWeatherMap](https://openweathermap.org/) for providing the weather data API.
+- [python-dotenv](https://github.com/theskumar/python-dotenv) for managing environment variables.
+EOL